onlinelaser/olc-flexshield/readme.md

 3) Split the design into a Full Face version that wraps over the top of the head for more protection and a standard version that simply wraps around the face and can be produced in larger quantities.

-**Note that this is not an approved medical device and has not been tested or certified as fit for any restricted use.**
+**Note that this is not an approved medical or protective device and has not been tested or certified as fit for any restricted use.**

 ## Source attribution
 [Online Laser Cutting](onlinelasercutting.com.au)